Spring 2021 FAQs

 6. What if I'm having trouble getting into the FIDM Portal to ADD or DROP a class?

 - Please contact your Student Advisor and they will assist you.

 1. What are the Recommended Computer Specifications for All Majors?

 View computer specifications for your major.

 1. What happens to my financial aid to pay for housing?

-Students who are eligible to receive financial aid to help with their Spring 2020 housing costs will receive their overage check during the first week of the Spring quarter which starts on April 27, 2020.
-Please contact FIDM’s Fiscal Operations staff if you have any concerns regarding your overage at firstname.lastname@example.org.
+Students who are eligible to receive financial aid to help with their Spring 2021 housing costs will receive their overage check during the first week of the Spring quarter which starts on April 8, 2021.
+Please contact FIDM’s Fiscal Operations staff if you have any concerns regarding your coverage at firstname.lastname@example.org.

 A student can take a leave of absence as normal by initiating the process by contacting their Student Advisor.
 Financial Aid staff will then work with the student to determine their financial aid eligibility for their return.

-1. Will refunds or discounts be issued for Spring 2020 since we are moving from on-campus to fully online learning for this quarter?
+1. Will refunds or discounts be issued for Spring 2021 since we have moved from on-campus to online learning?